karlssberg/Motiv/README.md

 ## Contribution

-Your contributions to Motive are greatly appreciated:
+Your contributions to Motiv are greatly appreciated:

 **Branching Strategy**: